 Can A Starter Relay Be Repaired?

 Yes, a starter relay can be repaired in a few simple steps.
 First, make sure the ignition switch is working properly.
-If the problem isn’t with the ignition switch, then you’ll need to test the solenoid for any signs of corrosion or damage.

 Can A Bad Relay Drain Your Battery?